tobiasraabe/software_patents/README.rst

 | **Not Retrieved** |       12 |          337 |
 +-------------------+----------+--------------+

+Relevant refers to software patents according to the  manual classification whereas retrieved indicates software patents detected by the algorithm.
+The upper left corner can also be called true-positives whereas the lower right corner shows the number of true-negatives.

 Applying the algorithm on the whole patent corpus, we get the following distributions of patents and software versus non-software patents.